develop-me/bootcamp--week-09-10--react/challenges/03-hooks/02-useReducer/README.md

     - Copy the test into `reducer.test.js`
     - Make sure you get **red** before you go for **green**
     - Make sure you `export` all your functions, so that they're available to the test file
+    - Consider using split view so you can see `reducer` and `reducer.test.js`

 ---